Sebastian-8-bit/Feynman-s-Exercise/README.md

 These are my work on the exercises of the Feynman's Lecture on Physics.

-All the figure in the pdf file is redrawn via Mathcha.
-And the pdf file is exported directly from Obsidian.
+All the figures in the pdf file is redrawn using Mathcha.
+The pdf files is exported directly from Obsidian.

+I'm not a native English speaker, so there might be some grammar error or words used incorrectly.
+I hope the core idea of dealing with the exercises is clear enough for other people who also want to learn FLP to understand.